Skip to navigation Skip to content

 4

-Changes to study load after an aggregation assessment has occurred (YA and Austudy only) + Read more ...
+Changes to study load after an aggregation assessment has occurred (Youth Allowance (YA), Austudy and Pensioner Education Supplement (PES)) + Read more ...

-Students must maintain at least 75% of a full time study load:
+Students must maintain at least 75% of a full time study load or equivalent approved concessional study load if:

-• if they are receiving YA or Austudy, and
+• they are receiving YA, Austudy or Pensioner Education Supplement (PES), and

 • their study load has been aggregated

-This means, if they reduce their study load to below 75% they will cease to be eligible for payment from the date that the study load was reduced.
-The student may become eligible again if they are able to increase their study load to at least 75%.
+This means, if they reduce their study load to below 75% or their approved concessional study load, they will cease to be eligible for payment from the date that the study load was reduced.
+The student may become eligible again if they are able to increase their study load to at least 75% or to their approved concessional study load.
 See the Resources page for the Examples of aggregation of study table.

 5